-- (1) Completion of 60 semester units that are eligible for transfer to the California State University, including both of the following: - (A) The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University GE Breadth Requirements (CSU GE B) - (B) A minimum of 18 semester units in a major or area of emphasis. - Obtainment of a minimum grade point average of 2.0.
-(2)
+- (1) Completion of 60 semester units that are eligible for transfer to the California State University, including both of the following: - (A) The Cal-GETC General Education Breadth Requirements; and - (B) A minimum of 18 semester units in a major or area of emphasis.
+All courses in the major or area of emphasis must be completed with a grade of "C" or "P" or better. - (2) Obtainment of a minimum grade point average of 2.0.